Henry Zvi Lothane

-Henry Zvi Lothane (born 1934) is a Polish-born American psychiatrist, psychoanalyst, educator and author.
+Henry Zvi Lothane (1934--2026) is a Polish-born American psychiatrist, psychoanalyst, educator and author.
 Lothane is currently Clinical Professor at Icahn School of Medicine at Mount Sinai, New York City, specializing in the area of psychotherapy.
 He is the author of some eighty scholarly articles and reviews on various topics in psychiatry, psychoanalysis and the history of psychotherapy, as well as the author of a book on the famous Schreber case, entitled In Defense of Schreber: Soul Murder and Psychiatry.
 In Defense of Schreber examines the life and work of Daniel Paul Schreber against the background of 19th and early 20th century psychiatry and psychoanalysis.